Representations of Hermitian Commutative *-Algebras by Unbounded Operators: A Sufficient Criterion for Essential Normality

-\begin{proposition} Let $\pi$ be a representation of $*$-algebra $A$ in a pre-Hilbert space $\neq \{ 0 \}$.
-Let $a,b$ be commuting Hermitian elements of $A$ each of whose spectrum does not contain $\iu$ or $-\iu$.
+\begin{proposition} Let $\pi$ be a representation of \st-algebra $A$ on a pre-Hilbert space $\neq \{ 0 \}$.
+Let $a,b$ be commuting Hermitian elements of $A$ each of whose spectrum does not contain either $\iu$ or $-\iu$.
 The self-adjoint closures of $\pi (a)$ and $\pi (b)$ then commute spectrally. \end{proposition}

 \begin{proof} This is so because in this case the Cayley transforms of $\pi (a)$ and $\pi (b)$ are commuting bijective isometries of the pre-Hilbert space. \end{proof}